Planning to visit Ireland?

 50. Pose for a picture at Dublin’s Spire – Co.
 Dublin

-The massive monument of the Spire standing in the middle of O’Connell Street 120 m high became a popular attraction of selfies and photographs.
+The massive monument of the Spire standing in the middle of O’Connell Street 120 m high became a popular attraction for selfies and photographs.

 49. Discover the Charles Fort Story – Co.
 Cork